samuelvenable/GameMaker-Anywhere/README.md

 Feel free to contribute! (i really need the help...)

 ### Complete
 - Setting X and Y
+- if statements
 - Addition and subtraction

 ### Todo (sorted from least to most needed)